 Resource Utilization Reporting (RUR) is an administrator tool for gathering statistics on how system resources are being used by applications.
 RUR is a low-noise, scalable infrastructure that collects compute node statistics before an application runs and again after it completes.
-The extensible RUR infrastructure allows plugins to be easily written to collect data uniquely interesting to each site administrator.
-Cray supplied plugins collect process accounting data, energy usage data, and GPU accounting data.
+The extensible RUR infrastructure allows plugins to be easily written to collect data uniquely interesting to each site.
+Cray supplied plugins collect a variety of data, including process accounting, energy usage, memory usage, and GPU accounting.